 Fotor is a fun free online photo editor and it is the best free Fotor desktop software.
 There’s a file size limit of 8MB on uploaded files, but the editor will helpfully resize your pictures if they’re too large.

-The one-tap enhance tool is excellent for giving lacklustre photos a quick boost, and there’s an impressive array of manual tools for more granular adjustments.
+The one-tap enhance tool is excellent for giving lacklustre photos a quick boost.

-There are fun stickers too, including some practical options like seasonal greetings, all of which can be tweaked with custom colours and opacity.
+There are fun stickers too, including some practical options like seasonal greetings.
+It can be tweaked with custom colours and opacity.

-Once you’re satisfied, you can save your work to your PC, send it to Dropbox, or fire it over to your printer.
+Once you’re satisfied, you can save your work to your PC, send it to Dropbox.
 There are also export options for Facebook, Twitter, Tumblr, Pinterest, and even Google+.

 AUKEY Optic Pro 3-in-1 Smartphone Lens Set